Petfren

 After gathering our interview data and notable recurrent patterns, we gained better comprehension of the problems those interviewed parents are facing and quickly set 2 main opportunity areas to focus on:

-Becoming my users
+Becoming my users becoming-my-users

 To truly understand our users, I spent an afternoon teaching Math to our mentor’s 8-year-old son.
 Within 15 minutes, I realized why parents find this overwhelming: explaining why 3 × 2 = 6 (and not 5) requires breaking down concepts I’d taken for granted.
 The experience was humbling and gave me deep appreciation for parents who do this daily while juggling work and household responsibilities.

-Competitor Audit
+Competitor Audit competitor-audit

 We analyzed leading math tutoring apps to identify opportunity gaps: Monkey Math, Checkmath, and Duolingo Math.